 The roots of Eid al-Adha celebration comes from an Abraham story often heard in Christianity and Judaism.
 Interesting fact that Abraham is a major prophet in all three religions.

-On the first of the four days of Eid al-Adha, after the Eid prayer, the head of the family has to slaughter the animal with a sharp knife.
+On the first of the four days of Eid al-Adha, after the Eid prayer, the head of the family has to sacrifice the animal with a sharp knife.
 These days more often butcher comes to do this job.
-Then, during the following days of Eid al-Adha, families prepare the variety of meat dishes.
+Then, during the following days of Eid al-Adha, families prepare a variety of meat dishes.

 Around a week before the Eid al-Adha, sheep sellers occupy selling squares, parking of supermarkets.
 If they can afford it, each family has to buy and sacrifice an animal.
-According to the 2018 statistics, during the Eid al-Adha, Moroccan sacrificed around 4 million rams.
-You will see in the streets sheep on all kind oh vehicles: from a tuk-tuk to cars and even scooters.
+According to the 2018 statistics, during the Eid al-Adha, Moroccans sacrificed around 4 million rams.
+You will see in the streets sheep on all kinds of vehicles: from a tuk-tuk to cars and even scooters.

 Traveling during Eid al-Adha in morocco

 I remember, during one of Eid al-Adha, I stayed in an area away from the Marrakech centre.
 Neighbours kept their sheep on balconies even a week before the celebration.
 Throughout the nights, the air filled with roars of the animals anticipating their fate.
-My other biggest memory was from the next day of slaughters when I saw many locals grilling the head of the sheep in the streets; the city is full of burning smell.
+My other biggest memory was from the next day of sacrificing the animals when I saw many locals grilling the head of the sheep in the streets; the city is full of burning smells.

 If you travel in Morocco during Eid al-Adha, try not to book any touristy activities, tours or drivers on these four, and especially on the first sacrifice day.
 Of course, many drivers and guides will agree on working with you on that day, but all the restaurants, cafes, museums etc will be closed.